 They are rich in vitamins, minerals, fiber, antioxidants and an endless variety of trace nutrients that science has just begun to uncover.

-Vitamin D is a unique vitamin.
-It actually functions as a steroid hormone in the body.
+Vitamin D is a unique vitamin that actually functions as a hormone in the body.

-However, today a large part of the world is deficient in this critical nutrient.
+However, a large part of the world is deficient in this critical nutrient today.

 In many places, the sun simply isn’t available throughout most of the year.

-Even where there is sun, people tend to stay inside a lot and use sunscreen when they go out, but sunscreen effectively blocks Vitamin D generation in the skin.
+Even where there is sun, many people tend to stay inside and use sunscreen when they go out.
+Sunscreen effectively blocks vitamin D generation in the skin.

-If you’re Vitamin D deficient, then you’re actually deficient in a major hormone in the body, and a deficiency is associated with many serious diseases, including diabetes, cancer, osteoporosis and others (27, 28, 29).
+If you’re deficient in vitamin D, then you’re actually lacking a major hormone in the body.
+Deficiency is associated with many serious diseases, including diabetes, cancer, osteoporosis and others (

-Unfortunately, it is extremely difficult to get enough Vitamin D from the diet.
+Unfortunately, it may be difficult to get enough vitamin D from the diet.

-If getting more sun is not an option, taking a Vitamin D supplement or a tablespoon of cod fish liver oil each day is the best way to prevent/reverse a deficiency.
+If getting more sun is not an option, taking a vitamin D supplement or a tablespoon of cod liver oil each day is the best way to prevent or reverse a deficiency.